elastic/support-diagnostics/CONTRIBUTING.md

 Buildkite does not automatically build pull requests opened from forks, to avoid running untrusted code with CI credentials.
-If you are a maintainer and want to run the Buildkite pipeline against a fork PR, comment `buildkite test this` on the PR.
-This is handled by [`.github/workflows/buildkite-pr-command.yml`](.github/workflows/buildkite-pr-command.yml), which only triggers a build for commenters with write/maintain/admin access to this repository.
+If you are a maintainer and want to run the Buildkite pipeline against a fork PR, comment `buildkite test this <commit-sha>` on the PR, naming the exact commit to build (a full or GitHub-UI-abbreviated SHA, at least 7 hex characters).
+This is handled by [`.github/workflows/buildkite-pr-command.yml`](.github/workflows/buildkite-pr-command.yml), which only triggers a build for commenters with write/maintain/admin access to this repository, and refuses to build if the hash is missing, malformed, does not match the PR's current head commit, or names a commit created after the comment.

-Before commenting, review the PR diff -- particularly any changes under `.buildkite/`, `Dockerfile*`, or build scripts -- since the triggered build runs the pipeline as defined in the PR itself.
+Fork PRs naturally must be checked before running builds.

 ### Releasing to Maven Central